Is it a cold, the flu or COVID-19?

 Note: Other videos may be recommended by the host channel (e.g. YouTube, Vimeo).
 These suggestions may be based on your personal search history and other factors.
 The WRHA does not control these suggestions and is not responsible for and may not endorse the content.

-How is a cold or the flu diagnosed?
+How is a cold, the flu or COVID-19 diagnosed?

 - To diagnose a cold, your health care provider will examine your child and ask about their signs and symptoms.
 They may do a throat swab to rule out strep throat (a bacterial throat infection).